BlackSton/PLD1-Client/README.md

-# PLD1
+# PLD1-Clinet
-Software for Pulsed Laser Deposition
+Software which connect devices for Pulsed Laser Deposition